remcostoeten/Visualize-react-components-debugger/README.md

 - `showAlert` (optional): A boolean that determines whether to show the alert toast when the component is mounted.
 Default is `false`.
 - `children` (optional): The child components to be rendered within this component.
-- `componentName` (optional): The name of the component.
-This is not used in the current version of the component.
 - `width` (optional): The width of the outline that visualizes the component.
 Default is `'10px'`.
 - `color` (optional): The color of the outline that visualizes the component.
 Default is `'red'`.
 - `border` (optional): The style of the border that visualizes the component.
 Can be either `'dashed'` or `'solid'`.
 Default is `'dashed'`.